Stop Smoking, Start Saving?

 • Nicotine cravings often spring up when you’re tired, which is why it’s even more important for you to get a decent amount of sleep each night.
 If you have trouble falling asleep after quitting, try reading a book or taking a walk before you settle in for the night.

-• Finally, drink plenty of water throughout the quitting process.
+• Finally, drink plenty of water throughout the process.
 The water can help flush out toxins still in your body, stop cravings, and of course keep you hydrated during this difficult time.

 Additional Resources